Gated Memory Policy: In-Context Memorization and Adaptation

 In this section, we visualize the statistics of the memory gate calibration process for one example episode per task.
 This demonstrates that the calibration process can identify whether a state requires memory and generate corresponding labels, ensuring the functionality of the memory gate during deployment.

 After training two policies with and without memory, $\blue{\pi_{\mathrm{mem}}}$ and $\gray{\pi}$, we sample 500 trajectory batches from each episode for $\blue{\pi_{\mathrm{mem}}}$ and 20000 samples from each episode for $\gray{\pi}$ on the validation set to calculate the average action prediction error.
-We apply a sliding-window average of 20 timesteps to both $\blue{\delta^\mathrm{mem}_t}$ and $\gray{\delta_t}$ to reduce noise from outliers.
-Fig.~\ref{fig:supp_gate_label_statistics} is the result before applying the sliding-window average.
-After applying, the active labels are generally wider than the current active labels.
+To reduce noise from outliers, we apply a sliding-window average of 20 timesteps to both $\blue{\delta^\mathrm{mem}_t}$ and $\gray{\delta_t}$; Fig.~\ref{fig:supp_gate_label_statistics} shows the raw errors and labels before smoothing, and the smoothing widens the active-label regions.
 Finally, we label $\mu_t$ as 1 if $\gray{\delta_t} > \theta \blue{\delta^\mathrm{mem}_t}$ for a threshold $\theta=10.0$ across all tasks, otherwise $\mu_t=0$.
 We visualize the action prediction errors and memory gate labels along with task progress in Fig.~\ref{fig:supp_gate_label_statistics}.

 We observe that the memory gate is on (i.e., $\mu_t=1$) earlier than the moments that require memory.
 This is because we are calculating the error for the entire predicted action trajectory $\delta_t=\Vert\hat{A}_{t:t+h} - A_{t:t+h}\Vert_2$, which aligns with the policy deployment requirement---the policy should recall memory when predicting actions right before the critical moment.
 For the RoboMimic tasks, we observe that the prediction error with or without memory is similar, indicating that the memory gate can identify the critical moments that require memory and omit memory recall when it is not needed.